2018 FCCMA Academic Scholarship Program

-FCCMA offers two academic scholarships: the B. Harold Farmer Scholarship and the Raymond C. Sittig Scholarship.
+FCCMA offers up to four academic-based scholarship: including the B. Harold Farmer Scholarship and the Raymond C. Sittig Scholarship.

-The scholarship recipients will be recognized at the FCCMA Annual Conference May 31 – June 3, 2017.
-The recipients will each receive a $2,500 scholarship and an all-expense paid trip to the Conference.
+The scholarship recipients will be recognized at the FCCMA Annual Conference May 30 – June 2, 2018.
+The recipients of the B. Harold Farmer and Raymond C. Sittig Scholarships will each receive a $5,000 scholarship.
+The recipients of the Academic Scholarships will each receive a $2,500 scholarship.
+All scholarship recipients will receive an all-expense paid trip to the Conference.
 The major non-monetary benefit of the scholarships is the networking opportunity available at the Conference.
 More than 200 city and county managers and many of their management staff attend.

 The scholarships also include a one-year complimentary membership to the Florida City and County Management Association (FCCMA) and to the International City/County Management Association (ICMA).